joelvandal/node-oauth2-gm/README.md

-# Authentication Server for OnStar (GM)
+# Unofficial Node.js Library for OnStar Requests

-This repository contains an authentication server built with [Fastify](https://www.fastify.io/).
-The server is designed to integrate with OnStar (GM) services, implementing PKCE (Proof Key for Code Exchange) flows and integrating with an OpenID Connect provider for secure user authentication.
-It also handles token management and MFA (Multi-Factor Authentication).
+This repository contains an unofficial Node.js library designed to facilitate interaction with OnStar services.
+It provides support for secure authentication using PKCE (Proof Key for Code Exchange) flows, token management, and Multi-Factor Authentication (MFA), as well as issuing commands to OnStar-enabled vehicles. **Use at your own risk** as this is an unofficial implementation.

-The original code for this project is based on [https://github.com/metheos/node-oauth2-gm](https://github.com/metheos/node-oauth2-gm).

 ## Features
-- **PKCE Authentication Flow**: Implements the PKCE flow for secure authentication without a client secret.
+- **PKCE Authentication Flow**: Implements the PKCE flow for secure authentication without requiring a client secret.
-- **MFA Support**: Requests and verifies multi-factor authentication codes via email.
+- **MFA Support**: Requests and verifies Multi-Factor Authentication codes via email.
-- **Token Management**: Handles saving, loading, and refreshing tokens.
+- **Token Management**: Handles saving, loading, and refreshing tokens securely.
-- **Modular Codebase**: Utility functions for common tasks are separated for reusability and maintainability.
+- **Vehicle Commands**: Provides endpoints to send requests such as locking/unlocking doors, starting the vehicle, and diagnostics.
+- **Utility Functions**: Modular codebase with reusable utility functions.

 ## Prerequisites
 - Node.js (v18 or later)